vmwhoami/TheRunner/README.md

 Implementation of an Adventure Game built with the [Phaser 3](https://phaser.io/phaser3) framework.

 In this project, I utilize the Phaser 3 framework to build an endless runner game.
 It is a game in which you need to survive without falling off the platforms while also skipping fire.
 The player acquires points by collecting coins.
+I used Adobe Photoshop and TexturePacker to create the character and the background.
 I used local storage to persist in the player score.
 I also used the Leaderboard API to post the player's score, displaying the top 10 players on the leaderboard scene.

 ### How to Play

 You need to jump from one platform to another.
 To jump, either press space, or click with the left button in your mouse.
-Your score increases with time, and every coin is worth 10 points.
+Your score increases with every coin picked which is worth 10 points.

 ![screenshot](./runner.gif)